solid/authentication-panel/proposals/HttpSignature.md

 ## Solid Use Case

-The Solid Use Case will help us justify why we may want identifiers whose visibility is not necessarily tied to just one resource server.
+The Solid Use Case will help us justify why we need ant identifiers whose visibility is not necessarily tied to just one resource server.
 We start by noticing that Solid (Social Linked Data) clients are modeled on web browsers.
-Solid clients are not tied to reading or writing data from one domain: just as web browsers they can  start from a resource located on any server and following links from there arrive anywhere else on the web.
+Solid clients are not tied to reading or writing data from one domain: just as web browsers, they can  start from a resource located on any server and following links from there arrive anywhere else on the web.
-As a result, Solid Apps cannot know in advance of arriving at a resource, what type of authentication will be needed there.
+As a result, Solid Apps cannot know in advance of making a request on a resource, whether authentication will be needed or what credentials will need to be presented.

-Furthermore, Solid App users will be keen to create cross-site identities and link them up, in order to join decentralized conversations.
-This is an important part of building reputations across web sites.
+Furthermore, many Solid App users will be keen to create cross-site identities and link them up, in order to join decentralized conversations and build reputations across websites.

 We can illustrate this by the following diagram showing the topology of the data a solid client may need to read.
 Starting from Tim Berners-Lee's [WebID](https://www.w3.org/2005/Incubator/webid/spec/identity/), a client may need to follow the links spanning web servers (represented as boxes).